greenelab/tribe/docs/source/api.rst

     # The most recently saved version of a collection is the 'tip'
     tip = collection['tip']

+    # Print all genes in this 'tip' version.
+By default, Tribe returns genes
-    # This prints the list of Entrez identifiers.
+    # using Entrez identifiers.
     print(tip['genes'])

     # If instead we wanted symbols, we would we would add
     # 'xrdb' to the parameters:
     parameters['xrdb'] = 'Symbol'

-    # Then with the same code from before
+    # Then use the same code as before
-    r = requests.get(GENESET_URL, params=parameters)
+    r = requests.get(TRIBE_URL + '/api/v1/geneset/', params=parameters)
     result = r.json()
     collection = result['objects'][0]
     tip = collection['tip']